rdji5/Eng-NOVA-/README.md

 `FlowChart` This folder includes flow diagrams that represent the logic and structure of the robot’s control system, showing how it interprets sensor data and executes movement decisions during tasks.

+`Mechanical parts` parts Contains all mechanical parts used in our robot

+`Problems`Documents the problems encountered during the project and their corresponding solutions.

 `Tables` This folder includes all the tables we used in our project, such as time plans, task schedules, and data organization charts.

 `Program` Contains all the code we wrote for the WRO 2024 Future Engineers and some charts that explain it.